Skip to main content

 Mission

-The primary mission of the Plant Disease and Insect Diagnostic Laboratory (PDIDL) is to provide residents in the State of Oklahoma with accurate diagnoses of plant diseases
+The primary mission of the Plant Disease and Insect Diagnostic Laboratory is to provide residents in the residents in Oklahoma with accurate diagnoses of plant diseases and insect pests and to make recommendations for their control.
+The lab operates throughout the year to provide plant disease and insect identification services to Extension educators, individuals, consultants and commercial producers.

 About the Laboratory

-Plant Disease Identification
+Plant Disease & Arthropod Identification

 Fees